What Causes Ringworm?

-What Causes Ringworm?Is Ringworm even a worm?
-No, it is a fungus!
-Fungi are naturally present in our environment.
-They flourish in warm, damp or moist conditions.
-The Ringworm fungus itself, Trichophyton rubrumts, exist in extremely large populations in locker rooms and bathing areas precisely because of the favorable conditions noted above.
+Is Ringworm a worm?
+No, it's actually a form of fungus!
+Fungi are present naturally in our environment.
+They seem to flourish in warm, damp or moist conditions.
+The Ringworm fungus itself, Trichophyton rubrum, exist in extremely large populations in wrestling mats, locker rooms and bathing areas precisely because of the favorable conditions noted above.

 If left untreated Ringworm will spread quickly to cover even larger patches of skin.
-At this stage it might not only be itchy but can become very uncomfortable and prone to more serious infection.
+At this stage it might not only be itchy but can become very uncomfortable and prone to a more serious infection.

 It is believed that if fungal infections run in your family, you may have a genetic predisposition to getting ringworm.
 If genetic predisposition is the case, you must be certain to clean methodically after being in areas like locker rooms, public pools, or other moist, humid environments.
 Using a pesticide-free soap with natural antifungal ingredients can be very helpful to prevent and prevent any outbreaks.
 Look at Defense Soap as natural anti-fungal soap remedy.
 The all natural ingredients are an effective natural homeopathic remedy for Ringworm, Jock Itch, Athletes Foot as well as for bacterial and viral infections like MRSA, Staph and herpes.